thisdot/movies-api/README.md

 ## Overview

-Welcome to the [Project Name] repository!
+Welcome to the `movies-api` repository!
 This open-source project provides a comprehensive API (both GraphQL and RESTful) for accessing a wide range of movie data.
 Whether you're looking for a specific title or exploring different genres, our API makes it easy to access the information you need.

 ## Features